mainmatter/ember-simple-auth/README.md

 configurable login route when the session is not authenticated.

-To prevent a route from being accessed when the session is authenticated (which makes sense for login and registration routes for example), mixin the [`UnauthenticatedRouteMixin`](http://ember-simple-auth.com/api/classes/UnauthenticatedRouteMixin.html) into the respective route.
+To prevent a route from being accessed when the session is authenticated (which makes sense for login and registration routes for example), mix the [`UnauthenticatedRouteMixin`](http://ember-simple-auth.com/api/classes/UnauthenticatedRouteMixin.html) into the respective route.